twa022/xfce4-windowck-plugin/README.md

 ## How to report bugs?

-Bugs should be reported right to [this page](https://gitlab.xfce.org/panel-plugins/xfce4-windowck-plugin/-/issues).
+Bugs should be reported right to this [GitHub page](https://github.com/twa022/xfce4-windowck-plugin/issues) especially if related to the button theme.